Give Me Everything (Tonight)

 • Pitbull's real name is Armando Christian Perez.
 So why his canine moniker?
 He explained: "They bite to lock.
 The dog is too stupid to lose.
 And they're outlawed in Dade County.
 They're basically everything that I am.
 It's been a constant fight."

 • Afrojack first came up with the tune when he was in the shower.
-He headed immediately to the studio without putting on any clothes to start programming the song and begin writing its lyrics.
+He headed right to the studio without putting on any clothes to start programming the song and begin writing its lyrics.

 "I think I was in the studio for like five hours with the towel around me, and I made like the whole instrumental of the track," the Dutch producer recalled to Billboard.